Veilkrand/geocoding-proxy/readme.md

 > 3/21/2018

 ## Overview
-Mini project to implement a geocoding proxy with a failover mechanism for 3rd party service providers, using Google Maps API as primary and HERE API as secundary.
+Mini project to implement a geocoding proxy with a failover mechanism for 3rd party service providers, using Google Maps API as primary and HERE API as secundary service provider.
-The REST interface was implement in Flask and the production deployment is using a Docker container with Ubuntu.
+The REST interface was implemented in Flask and a Docker container with Ubuntu for deployment.

 ## Installation